-In approaching building restoration, we subscribe to the Hippocratic Oath: “First do no harm.”
+In approaching building restoration, SUPERSTRUCTURES subscribes to the spirit of the Hippocratic Oath: “First do no harm.”

-We’re constantly asking ourselves the question: What’s appropriate—restore or replace?
-We ask ourselves this question for virtually every component of every project we do.
+For virtually every component of every project we do, we ask ourselves this question: What’s appropriate—restore or replace?
 The answer involves a balance among considerations that sometimes compete with one another: historic authenticity, technical performance, longevity, expense, product availability, construction inconvenience, and potential disturbance of hazardous materials, to name a few.

 We must be doing something right.
-During each of the past six years, one of our projects has received a New York Landmarks Conservancy Lucy G. Moses Award, the “Oscar” of the NYC preservation community.
+Our projects are consistently honored with Lucy G. Moses Preservation Awards from the New York Landmarks Conservancy—the “Oscar” of the NYC preservation community.